cmu-delphi/delphi-epidata/docs/new_endpoint_tutorial.md

 ```

 Fortunately, the function `meta_fluview()` is already defined, so we can just
 reuse it.
 (It's used by the `meta` endpoint as mentioned above.)
+In general,
-You will likely need to define a new function named like
+you will likely need to define a new function named like
 `get_SOURCE(params...)`, especially if you're reading from a new database
 table.